Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 Two practical adjustments:

 Profile is the second number on your chart (e.g., 1/3, 2/4, 3/5).
-It modifies how you live the strategy.
+It modifies how you live the strategy, and specifically who lands on your inform list.
 Three Manifestor profiles where the difference is most pronounced:

 A 2/4 needs deep alone time to discover what wants to come through, and then initiates inside a tight network of about four close people.
-As a Manifestor, your inform list is small and high-trust — but the people on it must be informed, every time.
+As a Manifestor, your inform list is small and high-trust, and the people on it must be informed, every time.
 Skipping one of your four breaks the network.
 See the 2/4 profile guide.

-A 3/5 learns by trying things and being wrong publicly, and is energetically read as a "savior" by others (Line 5 projection field).
-As a Manifestor, this is the most volatile combination — you'll initiate, fail visibly, and people who never agreed to the journey will still take it personally.
+A 3/5 learns by trying things and being wrong publicly, and is energetically read as a "savior" by others (the Line 5 projection field).
+As a Manifestor, this is the most volatile combination.
+You'll initiate, fail visibly, and people who never agreed to the journey will still take it personally.
 Inform with extra care about what's experimental.
 See the 3/5 profile guide.

 Why "All Manifestors" Advice Falls Short

 A 1/3 Manifestor told to "just inform and move" will inform too soon, before the research is done.
 A 2/4 told the same will inform people who shouldn't be on the list.
-A 3/5 will inform without flagging that the plan is experimental, then be blamed when it changes.
+A 3/5 will inform without flagging that the plan is experimental, then catch blame when it changes.
 The strategy is the same; the cadence and audience are not.

 Manifestors at Work, in Relationships, and as Parents